JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### General
 + Add to OpenUPM

-### UI
-+ Potential to create "virtual" units and have custom controll about what is displayed.
-+ More control / options to customize color.

 ### Core System
-+ Optional Monitoring Editor Window.
++ Monitoring Editor Window for edit time monitoring.
-+ Custom update / evaluation loops.
-+ Global value processor. (like property drawer)
-+ Drag & drop example modules.
-(FPSMonitor, ConsoleMonitor etc.)
-+ Draw conditions. (only show value if true, not null etc.)
++ Monitored collection type with "dirty" flag.
+(Optimization)
++ Option to create "virtual" units during runtime.

 ### Documentation
++ Tutorial how to use.
 + Guide how to create a custom UI Controller.
-+ Guide how to customize UI (background color etc.)
++ Guide how to customize UI.

 &nbsp;